Steve Beaton

-Steve Beaton (born 5 April 1964) is an English former professional darts player who formerly competed in British Darts Organisation (BDO), World Darts Federation (WDF), Professional Darts Corporation (PDC) and World Seniors Darts (WSD) events.
-Nicknamed "the Bronzed Adonis", Beaton is a former BDO World Champion, having won the 1996 World Championship.
+Steve Beaton (born 5 April 1964) is an English professional darts player who competes in Professional Darts Corporation (PDC) events and previously competed in British Darts Organisation (BDO), World Darts Federation (WDF), and World Seniors Darts (WSD) events.
+Nicknamed "the Bronzed Adonis", Beaton won the 1996 BDO World Championship.
 He was ranked BDO world number one in 1993 and 1994.

 Before switching to the PDC in 2001, Beaton won the 1993 World Masters, the 1995 and 1996 Dutch Opens, and also achieved success in the WDF Europe Cup and WDF World Cup.
 In the PDC, Beaton finished as the runner-up at the 2009 European Championship.
 He also won three PDC Pro Tour titles, including the 2013 German Darts Masters on the European Tour.
 Beaton retired from professional darts at the end of 2024, handing in his PDC Tour Card.
 He reached the semi-finals at the 2025 World Seniors Darts Championship.

-Background

-Beaton was born in Coventry, Warwickshire, England.